Pears & nashi to USA – extra requirements

 You may also need to use MPI-approved service providers and suppliers to get your product to market.
 Contact details are listed in registers and lists.

-- Download the Technical Work Plan for USDA Pre-export Inspection of New Zealand Pipfruit Exported to the United States of America (password-protected)
+- Download the Pipfruit - Operational Work Plan for Precleared Apples, European Pears, and Nashi/Sand Pears from New Zealand to the United States

 - Download the MPI Plant Exports: Commodity Pest List – Pipfruit [PDF, 142 KB]